 This includes ten major health benefits:

-Small group health plans won't include any kind of coverage for vision or dental care for adults.
+Small group health plans won't include any coverage for vision or dental care for adults.
 If this is something your employees value, these are often offered as “benefit riders” that you can add to your group plan for an additional fee.

 How do I enroll in a small group health insurance plan?